Free menstrual products at TU

 ground floor behind the entrance on the left (in front of TK 016A)

-The toilets where menstrual products are available are marked with a red dot on the door (also on some individual cubicles).
+The toilets where menstrual products are available are marked with a sticker of a red drop on the door (also on some individual cubicles).

 Campus map with locations marked in red where free mentruation products are available.